Updated on 26 Jul, 2023

-But UTunnel gives you a provision to use an external DNS server on your VPN server.
-Once an external DNS is enabled and configured, all DNS requests will be sent to it when a VPN connection is active.
-You can follow this guide to set up the external DNS.
+UTunnel provides you with the option to utilize an external DNS server on your VPN in place of the built-in DNS service.
+Once an external DNS is enabled and properly configured, all DNS requests will be directed to it when your VPN connection is active.

 This guide describes how to enable and configure an external DNS server on your VPN from the UTunnel dashboard.

 1. Log in to your UTunnel Organization account and navigate to the Server tab.

 2. Click on the server on which you want to enable external DNS.

 3. Navigate to the DNS section in the left-side menu.

 4. You can enable the external DNS on the VPN server by ticking the Enable external DNS option.
 Proceed to key in your primary and secondary DNS server IP addresses in the DNS1 and DNS2 fields respectively.
 In case, if you don't have a secondary DNS server, update both primary and secondary DNS fields with the primary DNS server's IP address.
 Click on the SAVE CHANGES button to apply these changes on the VPN server.

 5. In order for the changes to reflect on the VPN server, a service restart needs to be performed on the server.
 Click on the Apply button on the prompt asking you to restart the service.

 For a cloud VPN server, the service restart will be performed automatically.
 But, in the case of an on-premise VPN server, you have to restart it manually.